winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 Step 1: Define the system

 • What is the purpose of this system as currently articulated?

 • Who are the key elements?
 (Actors, resources, tools, culture)

 • What are the main interconnections?
 (Flows of information, resources, power, relationships)

 Step 2: Identify empathy and impact levers

 • Where in the system do participants feel seen, heard, valued?
-Where might they feel invisible or marginalised?
+Where might they feel invisible or marginalized?

 • What feedback loops currently exist that support positive outcomes?
 Which ones undermine them?

-•	Are there emergent behaviours or unintended consequences?
+• Are there emergent behaviors or unintended consequences?

 • How does the system align with—and/or challenge—culture, identity, power?

 Step 3: Propose design interventions

 • What would you redesign to increase empathy (voice, belonging, participation)?

 • What changes would strengthen impact (meaningful outcomes, sustainability, equity)?

 • What indicators would you use to measure success (beyond numbers—e.g., sense of belonging, agency, network strength)?

 Step 4: Reflect

 • What challenges might you face (resistance, resources, culture)?

 • How will you build feedback loops to iterate the system?

 • How will you ensure the system remains responsive, adaptive, inclusive?

 **8.5 Case Study Snippet: Giovanni & Campus Culture**

 Consider this example: At Virginia Tech, Nikki Giovanni served as a professor and literary leader for decades.
 Imagine designing a campus-system around student identity and belonging drawing on her legacy:

 • Purpose: “Create a campus culture where historically under-represented students feel agency, dignity, and voice.”

 • Elements: Legacy of Giovanni’s teaching, student ambassadors, peer-mentors, cultural events, writing workshops, identity-spaces, administrative partners.

 • Interconnections: Writing workshops connect students across disciplines; peer-mentors provide feedback that loops to program design; student writing is showcased in public venues, reinforcing identity and culture.

 • Design for empathy: Student voices shape the writing workshops; faculty co-design events with students; there is a feedback loop where student experiences shape policy.

 • Design for impact: Outcomes measured not only in retention or grades, but in expressed sense of belonging, student-led publications or initiatives, cross-cultural collaborations.

-•	Emergent behaviour: Student-led literary journal grows, mentors become identity ambassadors, community partnerships extend into local culture.
+• Emergent behavior: Student-led literary journal grows, mentors become identity ambassadors, community partnerships extend into local culture.

 • Potential pitfalls: Risk that the system becomes a token event rather than structural change; overload of peer-mentors; lack of institutional support for sustaining culture shifts.

 By viewing the system through the lens of Giovanni’s values (voice, equity, creativity, culture) we design more than an “event” — we design a networked, adaptive system for empathy and impact.

 **Reflection Questions**

 1. How would you define the “purpose” of a social system you are involved in?
-Does it centre human experience or primarily operational efficiency?
+Does it center human experience or primarily operational efficiency?

 2. Where is the voice of participants currently missing or weak in your system?
-How could you redesign to strengthen it?
+How could you redesign it to strengthen it?

 3. Think of a time when a small change in your system led to a big (unexpected) impact.
 What feedback loops were at work?

 4. How might the work of Nikki Giovanni inspire your thinking about power, voice, and identity within your system?

 5. What three indicators — one quantitative, two qualitative — would you use to measure “empathy” and “impact” in your social system?